 If we are selected as finalists, can we change our presentation from what we provided for the first round?

 Yes.
-Your first round performance earned you the chance for a live pitch during the e-Fest championships rounds.
-For the final round, you can update or change your slides.
+Your first-round performance earned you the opportunity to compete at e-Fest 2023.
+For the finals round, you can update or change your slides.
 You can have more than 15 slides.
 However, live presentations are limited to 15 minutes.
 The judges will have 5 minutes for Q&A.

 What is the dress code?